cvicens/openwhisk-demo/README.md

 In general demos are divided into two scripts:

 * one to deploy the function
-* and another onet to run it
+* and another one to run it

 Let's start with the basics.